BheshRajNeupane/SmartCity-Hackathon/README.md

 Nodejs,moongoose,Boostrap,html,css<br>
 <br>
 **we will be working on:**<br>
-Telemedicine patient can do text  to doctor and do video call user can get location of nearby hospitals and so on
+Telemedicine patient can do text  to doctor and do video call <br>
+user can get location of nearby hospitals and so on